moetayuko/xrdp/README.md

 FreeBSD is not a primary target of xrdp.
 It is working on FreeBSD except for the drive redirection feature.

-Other operating systems such as Mac OS are not supported so far, but we welcome your contributions.
+Other operating systems such as macOS are not supported so far, but we welcome your contributions.

 ## Compiling